KonorOko/distillation-tower-monitor/README.md

 - **calculations:**
   Contains functions for computing compositions and temperatures.

+- **commands**
+  Contains functions that frontend can call to interact with the backend.

 - **data_manager:**
   Handles data management and storage of measurement history.

-- **emitter:**
-  Contains functions invoked from the frontend to start or stop data transmission.

-- **modbus_serial:**
+- **modbus:**
-  Manages the Modbus RTU connection and related requests.
+  Manages the Modbus connection and related requests.

 - **settings:**
   Manages application configurations, including loading and saving settings.

-- **utils:**
-  Provides helper functions for exporting data, opening the file explorer, etc.

 ## Contributions